JayPanoz/lang-checker/README.md

 ## Usage

+Either download the entire repository or the [lang-checker.js file](dist/lang-checker.js) (right-click on “Raw” then download).

+The lib has been primarily designed for usage in browsers as it’s extensively relying on the console (in dev tools) and will report logs, warnings and errors there.

-In browsers, first load the lib:
+Then load the lib in your doc:

 ```
 <script type="application/javascript" src="lang-checker.js"></script>
 ```

-Then use its methods:
+Finally you can use its public methods:

 ```
 <script type="application/javascript">